 I recommend drinking the smoothie every morning on an empty stomach (which aids quick and efficient digestion.)

 Bone broth is made by simmering bones from chicken, lamb, beef or fish in water for a long period of time.

-The water extracts many useful materials from the bones which can then be used directly by the body for hair regrowth.
+The water extracts many useful materials from the bones which can then be used directly by the body to build new hair follicles.

-The amino acids in bone broth and in hair are remarkably similar and bone broth also contains high amounts of collagen, which as you’ll find out in a later chapter is very important for regrowing hair.
+The amino acids in bone broth and in hair are remarkably similar and bone broth also contains high amounts of collagen, which as you’ll find out in a later chapter is very important for new hair growth hair.

 I recommend making a large batch of homemade bone broth and then freezing small batches that you can have every day.